CarInsurance.com Insights

 Policy term

 This is the length of time that your policy is in effect.
-Most terms are six months to a year, at which point a renewal may occur.
+Most terms are 6 months to 1 year, after which a renewal may occur.
 The policy term is from the start date to the expiration date listed on your policy.
 If you plan to switch auto insurance providers at any point, know when your previous term expires to avoid a lapse in coverage.

 Policyholder address